AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 # Prologue

-So, a while ago, while preparing for an offtopic lecture about polymorphism and type systems, I recalled an interesting concept called _multiple dispatch_.
+So, a while ago, while preparing for an off-topic lecture about polymorphism and type systems, I recalled an interesting concept called _multiple dispatch_.
 I won't go into details of what it is, so if you're interested, check these links: [1](http://matthewrocklin.com/blog/work/2014/02/25/Multiple-Dispatch), [2](https://en.wikipedia.org/wiki/Multiple_dispatch), [3](https://eli.thegreenplace.net/2016/a-polyglots-guide-to-multiple-dispatch/).
 Anyway, while brushing up my knowledge about multiple dispatch, I found an even more powerful technique, called [_predicate dispatch_](https://en.wikipedia.org/wiki/Predicate_dispatch).

 To me, it seemed a lot like what is possible through pattern matching in functional languages.
 After some research, I asked on SO whenever my assumption was right, [here](https://stackoverflow.com/q/66863443/5428334).
 TL;DR: no answer as of today(2021/05/07).